 These skydiving packages run in the range of US$140.00 to US$350.00.

 Viewing the light show of an aurora up close and personal really puts things in perspective concerning our place in the universe.
 Also called the Northern Lights, experiencing this will get your blood moving a little quicker just knowing this is actually part of the world we live in.

 Because of Iceland’s proximity to the Arctic Circle, it’s known as one of the best places in the world to see the Northern Lights where it’s possible from September to April.

-Capturing this spectacular natural phenomenon is an art form since the location, weather conditions and solar winds all come into play for the perfect time to see this.
+Capturing this spectacular natural phenomenon is an art form since the location, weather conditions, and solar winds all come into play for the perfect time to see this.

 Tours leave most days from the capital city of Reykjavik.
-You’ll gaze up and watch the sky transform into colourful waves, dancing across the sky in this aethereal experience.
+You’ll gaze up and watch the sky transform into colorful waves, dancing across the sky in this aethereal experience.
 Staring at the sky is free, however, tickets will cost about US$65.00 each.

 Zipline to Your Stay In a Tree House

 Nam Kan National Park, Laos